Agata Daraskaite, violin

 George Ross, cello

-Formed at the Royal College of Music in London, the Consone Quartet is dedicated to exploring Classical and Early Romantic repertoire on period instruments.
-Winner of the 2016 Royal Overseas League Ensemble Prize in London, Consone was also awarded two prizes at the 2015 York Early Music International Young Artists Competition, including a place on the ‘EEEmerging’ Emerging European Ensembles Scheme associated with the Ambronay Festival in France and six other early music festivals across Europe.
+Formed in 2012 at the Royal College of Music in London, the Consone Quartet are winners of the 2016 Royal Over-Seas League Ensemble Prize in London, having previously been awarded two prizes at the 2015 York Early Music International Young Artists Competition, including the EUBO Development Trust Prize and a place on the EEEmerging Scheme in France.

-In 2018, the Quartet was selected to become a Concordia Foundation Artist and in 2019 it was selected by Simone Gramaglia to take part in Le Dimore del Quartetto network.
+In 2019 the Quartet was selected by Simone Gramaglia to take part in Le Dimore del Quartetto network.